 “If a program director had information on a student's strengths and, more importantly, where a student needed to be supervised a little bit more or needed a little extra work, there is evidence in the medical literature that program directors will change their schedules and their curriculum to help new interns get up to speed,” he said.

-Launched in 2019, the AMA Reimagining Residency initiative is transforming residency training to address the workplace needs of our current and future health care system.
+The AMA Reimagining Residency initiative is transforming residency training to address the workplace needs of our current and future health care system.
 It supports bold and innovative projects that provide a meaningful and safe transition from undergraduate medical education to graduate medical education, establish new curricular content and experiences to enhance readiness for practice and promote well-being in training.

 The AMA’s Facilitating Effective Transitions Along the Medical Education Continuum handbook guides students and residents in acclimating to the various settings and expectations along the spectrum of the medical training environment.
-Download the handbook now.